Angers: Since 1800

 In September 1939, when Poland was invaded by Germany, the Polish government-in-exile settled in Angers.
 It left the city on 12 June 1940, after the invasion of France by the Wehrmacht.
 Angers fell to the Nazis during the same month.
 The Germans made it the seat of a regional Kommandantur.
 In 1941, a first Resistance movement, called Honneur et Patrie, was created in Angers.
 60 Resistants were shot at the Belle-Beille range in 1942 and a German bunker factory employed 6000 people in 1943.
 In July 1942, 853 Jews were arrested and sent to Auschwitz.

 On the night of 28 May 1944, the first Allied bombing occurred over the Saint-Laud quarter.
 243 people died and many others were wounded.
 Successive attacks on 29 and 30 May destroyed the train station and its surroundings which were reconstructed in the 1950s.

-After liberating Avranches and Rennes, General Patton and his 5th infantry division arrived in Anjou on 5 August.
+After liberating Avranches and Rennes, General George Patton and his 5th infantry division arrived in Anjou on 5 August.
 To seize Angers, they decided to enter the city by its eastern side to surprise the Nazis.
 On 9 August, they crossed the Maine and started the fight.
 Helped by the local French Forces of the Interior, they progressively moved forward to the city center.
 The fight was nevertheless difficult and Angers was liberated the day after, at around 5 p.m.

 After the end of the war, the city experienced quick development and demographic growth.
 In 1971, a decision was made to reestablish a public university, and the Université catholique d'Angers was split between the Université catholique de l'Ouest (private) and the Université d'Angers (public).
 Angers continues to have two different universities.

 Until the 1980s, Angers experienced several massive urban development plans, such as the construction of the Lac de Maine, and several vast council estates and shopping malls, as well as the construction of a highway which crossed the city through its center, a project that forced the destruction of many old buildings and destroyed the original quays on the Maine.
 Later, other urban plans were drawn up, with a new emphasis on nature and heritage protection, as well as on social mixing.
 During the 1990s, the redevelopment of the Saint-Serge quarter, located just north of the historical center, produced a new business center, gardens and university buildings.